 But in bigger businesses, you’ll have more options.
-It’s a harder decision to make.
+It’s not always so obvious.

 The project leader has to identify who has the necessary skills and expertise to do the required tasks.
 But they also have to consider how the different personalities and styles of each team member will work together.